 In addition to decay, tooth injuries that aren’t treated professionally might also cause negative effects on self-esteem because of the embarrassment that comes with an imperfect smile and damaged teeth.

 As discussed above, poor dental health is capable of adversely affecting a child’s development in more ways than one.
 Here are some other examples:

 Beyond being a physical problem, poor dental health is something that can also impact children on an emotional and social level.
 Therefore, taking preventive measures is smart.

 A good place to start is by showing your children how to take amazing care of their teeth and gums at home.
 This includes brushing, flossing, drinking water, and eating right.

 You can also make sure your kids wear a mouthguard when playing sports, as doing so may reduce the risk of injuries.

 And, of course, taking your child to the dentist regularly is a great way to help ensure your little one’s mouth can remain healthy while developing properly.

 Don’t have dental insurance yet?
 It’s time to consider it!
 Families who have a dental plan that helps cover the cost of care are more likely to make those important trips to the dentist.
 This means their kids can get the check-ups, cleanings, and treatments, from sealants to fillings, that can help keep teeth and gums strong.

-At Spirit Dental, you’ll find affordable plans that can help cover the cost of preventive care, basic and major services, and orthodontics!
+At Spirit Dental, you’ll find affordable plans that can help cover the cost of preventive care as well as dental insurance for major restorative care!
 So, now that you’re aware of the risks associated with poor dental health early in life, you can take a big step toward making sure your little one won’t have to go through any of that hardship.